Wells Fargo CEO sorry for 'insensitive comment' on diversity

 He also made the assertion in a company-wide memo on June 18 that announced diversity initiatives as nationwide protests broke out following the death of George Floyd, an unarmed African-American man, in police custody.

-“There are many talented diverse individuals working at Wells Fargo and throughout the financial services industry and I never meant to imply otherwise,” Scharf said in the statement on Wednesday.
+“There are many talented diverse individuals working at Wells Fargo and throughout the financial services industry and I never meant to imply otherwise,” Scharf said in a statement on Wednesday.

-Scharf’s previous remarks were widely criticized after the Reuters report was published on Tuesday.
+The remarks on a shortage of candidates were widely criticized after the Reuters report was published on Tuesday.

 “Perhaps it’s the CEO of Wells Fargo who lacks the talent to recruit Black workers,” U.S. Democratic Representative Alexandria Ocasio-Cortez said in a tweet.